Fake Chinese goods is a problem…but these knockoff brands are hilarious.

 In our world today, the battle between counterfeiters and patent holders is in full swing.
 This is a list of the best (worst?)
 Chinese knockoffs that I’ve seen and it just goes to show you how far bootleggers will go to rip a good idea off, and oftentimes, the results are hilarious.

 Everybody knows that China loves to create fake name-brand products.
 You can’t walk through Beijing or Shanghai without finding a counterfeit Rolex watch selling for $5 or a knockoff Nike shirt for $2.
-China is so notorious for its lack of creativity that they even made the cover of Time Magazine back in 2005!
+Everyone should know that China is very notorious for its lack of creativity.

 Sometimes these Chinese fakes are unbelievably good.
 You can’t even tell the difference.
 There are other times, however, when the knockoff is so bad, so…wrong…that it can’t be categorized any other way than as a big, fat FAIL.